 Lastly, I made Yoda Guacamole.
 Movie watching isn’t complete without some chips and guacamole, and Star Wars watching isn’t complete without Yoda.

 I drew the shape of Yoda’s head onto some parchment paper and then cut it out and placed it onto my serving dish.
-Then I took my guacamole and started covering the cut out parchment paper until his dead was covered.
+Then I took my guacamole and started covering the cut out parchment paper until his head was covered.
 Make sure to add enough to the top of his head so you have enough guacamole to dip your chip in.
-The I added two scoops of sour cream for the eyes, and added 2 little pieces of black olives to complete the eyes.
+I added two scoops of sour cream for the eyes and added 2 little pieces of black olives to complete the eyes.
 I then surrounded Yoda’s head with chips.
 These were a hit with everyone at our Star Wars movie party!

-Have you made any Star Wars themed treats?
+Have you made any Star Wars-themed treats?
 We would love to see them!